zegami/zegami-cli/README.md

 Zegami is a visual data exploration tool that makes the analysis of large collections of image rich information quick and simple.

+The Zegami cli relies on a combination of yaml files and arguments.

+The first step is to create a collection

 # Installation
 ```
 pip3 install zegami-cli[sql]